Posted on 03/30/15 by in Fascinating Rhythms

 By Jennifer Abelson

-The Music Settlement: Tell us about your path to music.
+The Music Settlement: Can you tell us about a few of your favorite pieces?

 William: One of my favorite pieces was a custom martini bar created from an acoustic guitar.
 The guitar was the musician's first guitar, so it was very important them.
 When the guitar was hung on the wall, it looked like any guitar, but when you looked closer, you could see that the guitar had suicide-like doors (hinged at their rear) and revealed one bottle of scotch and two rocks glasses.
 I really enjoyed working on that project--it looked pretty good when done.
 Another great piece was a clarinet lamp I created for someone, but this was a very unique vintage Buffet clarinet, probably one of the nicest instruments I ever worked.
 You hate to take an instrument of that quality out of play, but for that musician that no longer played the instrument, it meant more to have it in their home in use then in a closet collecting dust.

 The Music Settlement: What is your inspiration for the pieces you are providing for The Music Settlement's Gala?
 Can you tell us a little bit more about them?